ShabuShabu/Belay/README.md

 - Add tests for scoped model events and `boot` method
 - Review existing tests with regard to the package being Nuxt-only now
 - Add tests for Collection & Paginator hydration
+- Allow for mixins to be set on the model (this.constructor.prototype or this.prototype ? / in `boot` method ?)
 - Non-existing relationships will have to be saved before the model
 - World domination